 TCU’s Master of Science (MS) degree in mathematics features both a pure and an applied track.
 The pure track primarily prepares students for doctoral work in mathematics, whereas the applied track equips students with mathematical tools applicable in industry.
 The program provides a broad knowledge of mathematics and its history, teaches problem solving skills and exposes students to the general philosophy of mathematics.
 The pure track includes 36 hours of graduate mathematics courses; the applied track allows up to six hours of approved graduate science courses to count toward the 36-hour total.
 Class sizes are small and the courses are scheduled in a flexible manner to accommodate part-time students.
 Award-winning teachers, faculty expertise in a wide range of research areas and abundant opportunities for one-to-one student and faculty interaction characterize our program.
 All of our graduate students are trained in data science and mathematical computation.

 To apply for admission, you use the online application process (see the link on this page).
-The application includes transcripts from all college work, a CV/resume, three recommendation letters from professors, and a personal statement of purpose; GRE test scores are optional.
+The application includes transcripts from all college work, a CV/resume, three recommendation letters from professors, and a personal statement of purpose; GRE test scores are recommended.
 Additional items are required for international students.
-The application deadline for Fall 2021 admission is February 1, 2021, and applications received after that will also be considered if not all positions have been filled.
+The application deadline for Fall admission is February 1 of the relevant year, and applications received after that will also be considered if not all positions have been filled.